 Host a TV Watch Party

 The Super Bowl instantly came to mind for me, but I’m a bit of a sports fanatic.
 Other reasons to have a television watch party are for the season finale of Grey’s, the Grammy’s, an episode of The Bachelor, or the Olympics.
 If your customers hate the Superbowl, an anti-Superbowl (or Puppy Bowl) might be of interest so they can get away from the football parties.

 See which show or event your customers really love, and get them all together to watch it.
 Let them test your products while watching, offer snacks and drinks, then take orders before they head out the door.

 Give a Get Well Gift to Someone in the Hospital

 A get well card and balloons look lame compared to a new Thirty-One bag stuffed with get-well goodies, right?

 Have an evergreen ad or consistently remind your customers that they can nominate someone in the hospital for a Get Well Gift from you.
 Design a gift that makes sense, obviously, but have fun with it.

 If you live in a big enough city, you can offer this as a service as opposed to a volunteer activity.
-Set a price for your Get Well Gift and make it easy for customers to order it from you (on FB, email, an online landing page, etc.).
+Set a price for your Get Well Gift and make it easy for customers to order it (on FB, email, an online landing page, etc.).

 Start a Book Club